AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     > 256 MD5:5e:f9:00:ec:e1:83:cb:4a:d2:d0:8a:d7:24:9b:4d:65 no comment (ECDSA)
     > ```
     >
-    > Although there are security implications regarding which hashing algorithm you choose (and we strongly recommend avoiding older ones, like MD5), the important thing to notice for now is that regardless of which algorithm you choose, it matches the fingerprint reported by `ssh` when you tried to connect earlier.
+    > Although there are security implications regarding which hashing algorithm you choose (and we strongly recommend avoiding older ones, like MD5), the important thing to notice for now is that regardless of which algorithm you choose, it matches the fingerprint reported by `ssh` when you tried to connect a moment ago.
 See [Foundations: Cryptographic hash](https://github.com/AnarchoTechNYC/meta/wiki/Cryptographic-hash) for more information about hashing algorithms.

 Now you can see how host keys are used as SSH's mechanism for identifying servers to clients.
 You must check the server's fingerprint to be confident that you're connecting to the machine you intended to reach.
 Inversely, this same mechanism is fundamentally the same for identifying clients to servers, so the server can be confident that it's only allowing authorized users to log in.
 We'll look at client SSH keys in more detail soon but, first, let's have a quick look at our SSH client itself.

-> :beginner: Public keys are not really "half" of anything.
-They are simply a less-sensitive counterpart to their more sensitive component, the matching private key.
-The terms public and private keys can also be confusing.
-One easy way to remember which is which is simply to remember that a private key is so named because it must remain secret (private).
-This means you must take care never to send your private key files in unsecured messages, such as unencrypted emails, text messages, or place them in unsafe locations such as a shared file server (like Google Drive).
-In contrast, public keys are so named because doing any of those things is *probably* fine.
->
-> In the context of SSH, you can further think of private keys as identities, *who* you are.
-(Indeed, you'll often hear private keys referred to as "identity files" when dealing with SSH.)
-In SSH, then, you can think of public keys as a representation of your appearance, *what you look like*.
-When you share your SSH public key with another system, you are making it possible for them to recognize you, so that they don't treat you like a stranger.
-But you would never want to have them *be* you, which is why you keep your private key, well, private.
-This may sound overly engineered at the moment, but read on and the reasons why this distinction is important will become clear shortly.

 **Do this:**

-1. Log in to the command line of your Ubuntu Xenial virtual machine:
+1. From your host machine, access a command line of your Ubuntu Xenial virtual machine.
+You can do this through the VirtualBox Manager graphical application or by navigating to the `ubuntu-xenial` folder in this practice lab and invoking `vagrant ssh`.
-    ```sh
-    cd ubuntu-xenial
-    vagrant ssh
-    ```
 1. Find the IP address of the CentOS 7 server.
 You can do this in a number of ways, such as:
     * invoking `ip address` at the command line of the CentOS 7 virtual machine, as discussed in [Network connectivity checking](#network-connectivity-checking), or, perhaps more fun,
-    * sending a network probe using the `ping(1)` command to each of the IP addresses within [the DHCP address pool you configured earlier](#virtualbox-dhcp-server-configuration) and seeing which one responds:
+    * emitting a network probe from the Ubuntu Xenial virtual machine using the `ping(1)` command to each of the IP addresses within [the DHCP address pool you configured earlier](#virtualbox-dhcp-server-configuration) and seeing which one responds:
         ```sh
         ping 172.16.1.10 # Is a machine on the network at this address?
         ping 172.16.1.11 # How about this address?